 Most of the house is original, from the curving unsupported cypress stairway to the double-washboard kitchen sink.
 Much of the renovation was green, using recycled materials.
 The only new features of the house are those to make you comfortable, such as replacing the ancient floor furnace with central air and heat.

-It is also important to note that there may be guests in the upstairs loft during your stay.
-This historic house was built before the days of insulation between floors, so you may hear footsteps above.
-Please consider this if you are extremely sound-sensitive.
+Please note that this listing is only for the first floor of the house.
+I am frequently in the upstairs loft, which has its own entry and lock system.
+This home was built before the days of insulation between floors, so you may hear my footsteps or muted conversations above.
+Please consider this - and ambient sounds of the neighborhood - if you are extremely noise-sensitive.

 From the house, you’re as likely to hear Mr. Okra pass by with his produce-painted truck, announcing on his loudspeaker the vegetables he has for sale today, as you are a brass band wafting from Congo Square, the spot where enslaved people from all over Africa were allowed to leave some plantations and houses to meet on Sundays and play music together.